From Clinic to Community: Women’s Health Through a Global Lens Cambodian Study Tour

 Inclusions: Breakfast & Lunch, Evening drinks & snacks during the sunset cruise.

-After breakfast, the tour will begin with a visit to the Killing Fields of Choeung Ek, located about 15 kilometers south of Phnom Penh, Cambodia.
+After lunch we will continue the tour with a visit to the Killing Fields of Choeung Ek, located about 15 kilometers south of Phnom Penh, Cambodia.
 Choeung Ek is one of the most infamous sites related to the Khmer Rouge regime, which ruled Cambodia from 1975 to 1979.
 During this time, the regime, led by Pol Pot, sought to establish a radical agrarian socialist society, but their efforts resulted in mass violence and widespread human rights abuses.

 The Killing Fields became the site of mass executions, where thousands of innocent men, women, and children were killed.
 It is believed that around 17,000 people were taken to Choeung Ek from the infamous S-21 Prison (Tuol Sleng) for execution and burial in mass graves.
 Many of these victims were accused of being enemies of the Khmer Rouge, but often, the reasons for their execution were arbitrary.